curl/everything-curl/protocols-protocols.md

 ## What other protocols are there?

-The world is full of protocols, both old ones and new ones.
+The world is full of protocols, both old and new.
 Old protocols get abandoned and dropped and new ones get introduced.
-There's never a state of stability but the situation changes day to day and year to year.
-You can rest assured that there will be new protocols added in the list above in the future and there will be new versions of the protocols already listed.
+There's never a state of stability but the situation changes from day to day and year to year.
+You can rest assured that there will be new protocols added in the list above in the future and that there will be new versions of the protocols already listed.

 There are, of course, already other protocols in existence that curl doesn't yet support.
 We are open to supporting more protocols that suit the general curl